This is a question that comes up a lot – how to run consistency checks on a VLDB?

 - Any pages that cannot be read at all (i.e. 823 errors) will be discovered

-- If page checksums are enabled in SQL Server 2005, any corruptions caused by the IO subsystem will be discovered as the page checksum will be checked as part of reading the page into the buffer pool
+- If page checksums are enabled, any corruptions caused by the IO subsystem will be discovered as the page checksum will be checked as part of reading the page into the buffer pool

 So there’s a trade-off of consistency checking depth against run-time and resource usage – but this option will pick up problems caused by the IO subsystem as long as page checksums are enabled and present.

 One of the obvious ways to reduce the time/resources issue is to partition the load.
-If you’re using the partitioning feature in SQL Server 2005 then you’re already setup for this.
+If you’re using the partitioning feature then you’re already setup for this.
 Given that you’ve hopefully got your partitions stored on separate filegroups, you can use the DBCC CHECKFILEGROUP command.

 Consider this example – you have the database partitioned by date such that the current month is on a read-write filegroup and the past 11 months are on 11 read-only filegroups (data from more than a year ago is on some offline storage medium).
 The prior months also have multiple backups on various media so are considered much ‘safer’ than the current month.
 It makes sense that you don’t need to check the read-only filegroups as often as the current month’s filegroup so an example consistency checking scheme could be: